 This Madrid-based company makes its U.S. debut in a program that highlights athletic, adventurous work rooted in contact improvisation, including the captivating duet Hasta Dónde..? and Max Award-winning Free fall.

 On the occasion of their 40th Anniversary, this world-renowned force in contemporary dance returns with a diverse program of today’s leading choreographers.

 2018 Jacob’s Pillow Dance Award-winner Faye Driscoll returns for the second consecutive summer, challenging audiences to expand their perceptions about dance in Thank You For Coming: Play.

 Limón Dance Company

-“Performing with luscious spontaneity” (The New York Times), this vanguard of American modern dance brings to life the immediacy of classics by José Limón alongside vibrant, new choreography by Kate Weare and others.
-Acclaimed for dramatic expression, technical mastery and expansive, yet nuanced movement, the Limón Dance Company perpetuates the timelessness of Limón's work and vision.
+A vanguard of American modern dance, the Limón Dance Company brings to the life the immediacy of classics by José Limón alongside vibrant, new choreography by Kate Weare and others.

 Stars of American Ballet